-Nicola Maria (Nick) is partner of Studio Legale Metta and heads the International Department assisting non-Italian clients with matters concerning Italian law.
+Nicola Maria (Nick) is a partner of Studio Legale Metta and heads the International Department: He assists non-Italian clients with matters concerning Italian law.

 Nick’s passion for real estate started with his first purchase of an Italian property in Bari, when he had just turned 22.
 The international appeal came to him shortly thereafter when he had the opportunity to spend long periods of time abroad, thanks initially to student exchange programs and then business opportunities.

 After he finished Law School in 1997 Nick trained in Milan and Rome at two major international tax and law firms as well as in the Italian Tax Police headquarters (Guardia di Finanza).
 With the experience gained in these esteemed organizations, Nick was ready to build his own practice, and in 2004 he founded the international department of his family’s historic law firm.